Students at Hunter College High School have access to many services that support their educational experience.

 Transportation

-The student MetroCard is valid on subways and buses for one semester every Monday-Friday from 5:30am to 8:30pm.
+Student OMNY cards will be valid on the MTA’s subway lines; on local, limited and Select buses; on the Staten Island Railway; the Roosevelt Island Tram; and on Hudson Rail Link, and will include free transfers from one mode to another.
 It is never valid on Express buses.
-Furthermore, In an effort to alleviate student commutes, Hunter College High School participates in the Metro-North and Long Island Rail Road monthly school commutation program for eligible students.
+Furthermore, in an effort to alleviate student commutes, Hunter College High School participates in the Metro-North and Long Island Rail Road monthly school commutation program for eligible students.

 Eligibility is determined by the NYC Office of Pupil Transportation based upon the student's legal address on file with the school.
 The school cannot change, or override, this determination.